 10. Find your old favorite recordings – on actual records – and new favorite books at Atticus Bookstore/Café.
 The aroma of coffee, fresh bread and the café’s legendary black bean soup will beckon you to stay a while as the kids browse the excellent children's book selections.

-11. Join the tennis pros for clinics, giveaways, autograph sessions and swag at Kids Day of the Connecticut Open.
+11. If sports is your thing, join the tennis pros for clinics, giveaways, autograph sessions and swag at Kids Day of the Connecticut Open or catch a Youth Day at one of Yale's Bulldog games

 12. Learn all about carnivorous plants, tropical gardens, and the water-capturing characteristics of desert plants during a guided tour of the Yale Marsh Botanical Garden (free and open to the public from 9 am to 5 pm Tuesday through Friday and on the last Sunday of the month).
 FREE